-During the current climate, video interviews are the norm and most candidates are now comfortable with this.
+During the current climate, video interviews using tools like Zoom are the norm and most candidates are now comfortable with this.
 Read our guide to remote recruitment tips for employers for tips on preparing for remote interviews and what to consider.
-If government restrictions allow you may also want to invite the candidate for an informal coffee or tour of the office so they have a better understanding of the business.

 Issue job offers and contracts